PSGO/PPPwnGo/README.md

 5. Click to enter "Test Internet" in the PS4 network
 6. When the execution is completed, "done" will be displayed, and "PPPwn" will pop up in the upper left corner of PS4.
 If it is stuck, fails, crashes or loses power, repeat 4&5，if it fails more than 3 times in a row, please  turn the PS4 network switch back on or restart PS4

+Tip: A little trick that can improve the success rate.
+After failure, first turn off the network switch of PS4 or disconnect the network cable, then turn it on and try again！

 Special thanks Andy for his efforts!